-The Dec.
-8, 2021 and April 11, 2022 study days are in compliance of the Senate Policy requiring a day off prior to the start of exams.

-Important: It is your responsibility as a student to ensure that you are available to sit for examinations during the entire exam period for the term corresponding to your course.
+- There are designated Reading Weeks in the Fall and Winter terms during which classes, examinations and tests will not be held.
+The University itself will be open and administrative services available. - The December 5, 2018 and April 4, 2019 study days are in compliance of the Senate Policy requiring a day off prior to the start of exams. - It is your responsibility as a student to ensure that you are available to sit for examinations during the entire exam period for the term corresponding to your course.
 We strongly recommend that you do not make any travel arrangements prior to the end of the term's examination schedule.